 Coloring books are fun for all ages.
 As my kids are getting older, they are starting to enjoy more detailed relaxation coloring books like this one.
 Coloring books allow them to add their own drawings if they want and choose whichever colors they want.

-We like coloring with colored pencils often, but sometimes use markers too if the page is thick enough that it won’t bleed through.
 You can also give kids blank paper and have them create their own coloring book for the ultimate use of imagination and creativity.

 23. Rock painting

 If you want to be part of the trend that’s been happening the last few years of coloring rocks and hiding them for other people to find, this is a great rock painting kit that will help you do that.

 If you prefer to use pens over paint and a paintbrush, make sure you get acrylic ones.
 Also be sure that when doing this craft, kids are wearing clothes that it’s ok to get stained.

 Kids get to be creative in their designs and in deciding where they want to hide them later.

 24. Paint & accessories